furoku/calculator-mcp/README.md

 ## Troubleshooting
 - Ensure Node 18+
-- For npx usage: `npx @furoku/calculator-mcp@latest` should work without local build
+- For npx usage: `npx calculator-mcp@latest` should work without local build
 - For local development: use absolute path to `build/index.js`

 ## References